ddolab/computing-resources-guide/README.md

 ### BARON

 To install BARON to your home folder, begin by downloading the zipped files from this [link](https://www.minlp.com/baron-downloads).
 Next, unzip the files and upload them to your home directory on MSI.
 Ensure to retrieve the BARON license file and drop it within this folder.
-To use BARON with Julia on MSI, it's necessary to add the `JuMP` and `BARON` packages in Julia and define the following environment variables (add these to the slurm job script):
+To use BARON with Julia on MSI, it's necessary to add the `JuMP` and `BARON` packages in Julia and define the following environment variables (add these to the slurm job script) before loading BARON:
 ```
 export BARON_EXEC=/path/to/BARON/executable
 export PATH=$PATH:/path/to/BARON/license/folder